vivek369-ui/Selenium/README.md

       2 Annotion :
                     (@BeforeMethod , @AfterMethod , @BeforeClass , @AfterClass , @BeforeTest , @AfterTest , @BefoteSuite , @AfterSuite)
+                                1. @Test
+				Purpose: Indicates that the method is a test case.
+				Usage: Can take various parameters:
+				enabled: Set to false to skip the test.
+				priority: Controls the execution order (lower values run first).
+				groups: Assigns the test to specific groups for grouping and running tests selectively.
+				dependsOnMethods: Specifies methods that must be executed before this test.
+				2. @BeforeSuite
+				Purpose: Runs once before all tests in the suite.
+				Usage: Useful for setup tasks that need to be done before any test runs, like initializing configurations.
+				3. @AfterSuite
+				Purpose: Runs once after all tests in the suite have finished.
+				Usage: Good for cleanup tasks, such as closing resources or generating reports.
+				4. @BeforeTest
+				Purpose: Executes before any test methods in the <test> tag.
+				Usage: Ideal for setup related to a particular test group.
+				5. @AfterTest
+				Purpose: Executes after all test methods in the <test> tag.
+				Usage: Typically used for cleanup specific to that test group.
+				6. @BeforeClass
+				Purpose: Runs once before the first method in the current class.
+				Usage: Useful for initializing resources needed for all tests in that class.
+				7. @AfterClass
+				Purpose: Runs once after all methods in the current class.
+				Usage: Used for cleanup of resources used by the test class.
+				8. @BeforeMethod
+				Purpose: Executes before each test method.
+				Usage: Ideal for preparing a clean state before every test, like resetting variables.
+				9. @AfterMethod
+				Purpose: Executes after each test method.
+				Usage: Useful for actions that need to occur after each test, such as logging or resetting data.
+				10. @DataProvider
+				Purpose: Supplies data for a test method.
+				Usage: Allows running the same test with multiple sets of data, enhancing test coverage without duplicating test methods.
+				11. @Listeners
+				Purpose: Registers listener classes to customize the TestNG execution.
+				Usage: Can handle events like test start, success, failure, and more, allowing for logging or reporting.
+				12. @Factory
+				Purpose: Creates instances of test classes dynamically.
+				Usage: Useful for parameterized tests where different configurations of a class may need to be tested.
+				13. @Parameters
+				Purpose: Passes parameters from the testng.xml configuration file to test methods.
+				Usage: Ideal for externalizing configuration or test data.
+				14. @Test(enabled = false)
+				Purpose: Temporarily disables a test method.
+				Usage: Useful during development or debugging to skip tests without removing the code.
+				15. @Test(priority = x)
+				Purpose: Assigns a priority level to test methods.
+				Usage: Ensures tests run in a specific order, which can be crucial for tests that depend on the results of others.
+				16. @Test(dependsOnMethods = "methodName")
+				Purpose: Establishes a dependency between test methods.
+				Usage: Ensures that certain tests only run if their dependencies have passed, which helps in managing test execution order.
+				17. @Test(groups = {"group1"})
+				Purpose: Categorizes test methods into groups.
+				Usage: Facilitates running specific groups of tests, which is helpful in large test suites for targeted testing.
 	    1  @Test :
 		     - NG execute test case base on Alphabetical order for controling the execution of test case we have to set priority using  @Test(priority=1)
 		     - if multiple method have same priority then it again cosider based on Alphabetical order